thanhtungcntt/capture_identity_new/README.md

-# Id Capture Flutter Package
+# Capture Identity Flutter Package

 ## Overview

-The **Id Capture** Flutter package is designed to provide a simple and customizable solution for capturing images of various identification documents, including ID cards, passports, and credit cards.
+The **Capture Identity** Flutter package is designed to provide a simple and customizable solution for capturing images of various identification documents, including ID cards, passports, and credit cards.
 This package utilizes Flutter for the user interface and leverages the `capture_identity` library for capturing ID images.

 | (1)                                                                                                                         | (2)                                                                                                                         | (3)                                                                                                                   |
 | ------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |